-Pay received by employees who are members of a regular complement of a ship or aircraft operated in international traffic by a Spanish enterprise may be taxed by Spain.
+The exemption does not apply to pay received by employees who are members of a regular complement of a ship or aircraft operated in international traffic by a U.S. enterprise.

 These exemptions do not apply to public entertainers (such as theater, motion picture, radio, or television artists, or musicians) or athletes from Spain who earn more than \$10,000 in income, including reimbursed expenses, from their entertainment activities in the United States during the tax year.
 Regardless of these limits, Spanish entertainers and athletes are exempt from U.S. tax if their visit to the United States is substantially supported by public funds of Spain, a political subdivision, or local authority.